shapeshed/shapeshed.com/content/posts/unix-watch.md

-{
-  "slug": "unix-watch",
-  "title": "Linux and Unix watch command tutorial with examples", "date": "2017-07-12T00:00:00+00:00",
-  "image": "images/articles/watch.png",
++++
+date = "2017-07-12T00:00:00+00:00"
-  "description": "Tutorial on using watch, a UNIX and Linux command for executing a program periodically and showing a fullscreen output.
-Examples of watching a file download, a network interface come up, and showing the five most CPU intensive processes.", "tags": [
+description = "Tutorial on using watch, a UNIX and Linux command for executing a program periodically and showing a fullscreen output.
+Examples of watching a file download, a network interface come up, and showing the five most CPU intensive processes." image = "images/articles/watch.png" slug = "unix-watch" tags = ["UNIX", "Linux"] title = "Linux and Unix watch command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing ps man page][2]